mala-lab/TAM-master/README.md

 The full paper can be found at [NeurIPS Portal](https://nips.cc/virtual/2023/poster/70486) or [arXiv](https://arxiv.org/pdf/2306.00006.pdf).

-[//]: # ( Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials)
 >📋  We explore the  property one class homophily to introduce a novel unsupervised anomaly scoring measure for GAD -- local node affinity -- that assigns a larger anomaly score to nodes that are less affiliated with their neighbors, with the affinity defined as similarity on node attributes/representations.
 We further propose Truncated Affinity Maximization (TAM) that learns tailored node representations for our anomaly measure by maximizing the local affinity of nodes to their neighbors.
 TAM is instead optimized on truncated graphs where non-homophily edges are removed iteratively to mitigate this bias.
 Extensive empirical results on six real-world GAD datasets show that TAM substantially outperforms seven competing models